CHAPTERS 24-26

 He was ashamed to realize how easy it was for him to start turning his back on Larkspur.
 For several weeks now, he had known his loyalty was shifting, but he hadn’t cared.
 He had conflated their hesitance about his dangerous ideas with total rejection, and he had let himself reject them in turn.

 Benson’s words still stung as James pulled up to his apartment in Worthing.
-There is no going back for you.
+There’s no going back for you.

 Empetrum was just a biotech company.
 Benson couldn’t force him to do anything, yet James still felt like he was marked.

-Evening sunlight spilled into James’ empty apartment, casting a long shadow across the floor as he paused in the doorway, Sesame’s box heavy in his hands.
+Evening sunlight spilled into James’ empty apartment in Worthing, casting a long shadow across the floor as he paused in the doorway, Sesame’s box heavy in his hands.
 The scents of woodwork and paint had since overtaken those of human habitation in the silent, stagnant air.
 He had returned very seldom to his dwelling over the last month, and the abandoned feeling of it burned his throat.

 His eyes locked on something on the kitchen table.
 Leaving Sesame and his other effects crowded around an end table by the door, he warily ventured toward the object, his heart pounding in his ears.
 It was a pager of some kind.
-Under the small rectangular device lay a note, written in a neat hand that danced the line between print and cursive:
+Under the small rectangular device lay a note, neatly handwritten:

 You’ll be needing this soon.

 James took the pager in his shaking hands and turned to glance at his hushed surroundings.
 This certainly wasn’t legal.
-James breathed a heavy exhale, and wearily dropped into one of the chairs at the table.
+James exhaled heavily, and dropped into one of the chairs at the table.

 No matter what tactics Benson used to try to intimidate him, James resolved to resist.
 Even if Benson was watching his every move, he debated simply pretending nothing had happened and hoping for the best.
-Either way, organorobotic transference was dead.
+Either way, O.R.T. was dead.

-The weight of James’ guilt and fear sat so heavy in his chest that he barely had room for breath, for grief that his revolutionary failsafe—this project on which he had hung so many hopes—would never move another step forward.
+The weight of James’ guilt and fear sat so heavy in his chest that he barely had room for breath, for grief that his precious failsafe—this project on which he had hung so many hopes—would likely never move another step forward.
+He knew there was a way to develop it ethically, but only people like Benson would support him.

 +